 As an IT manager, keeping your data in check is not just a matter of managing data.
 It's about ensuring the security of your organization, boosting your employees' productivity, and staying compliant with regulations.
 So, as an IT manager, it's imperative to gain control over your data sprawl.

 Every organization produces a huge amount of data from the SaaS apps they use.
-This data can range from customers' information, business transactions, messages, emails, etc. And this data resides in those SaaS apps.
+This data can range from customers' information to business transactions, messages, emails, etc. And this data resides in those SaaS apps.

-This data is very crucial for organizations as it is used for making many decisions, such as whether to terminate an app or renew it, rightsize the number of licenses, and provide training to employees who are facing issues with using the apps.
+This data is crucial for organizations as it is used for making many decisions, such as whether to terminate an app or renew it, rightsize the number of licenses, and provide training to employees facing issues using the apps.

 As the amount of data increases, it is important to have systems and processes to store that data–so that it can be retrieved whenever required.

 When organizations fail to properly manage their data, it gives rise to different problems.
 Data sprawl is one of them.
-The proliferation of data across the organization, which makes it difficult to monitor and manage it, is known as data sprawl.
+The proliferation of data across the organization makes it difficult to monitor and manage it.

 The core reason for data sprawl at most modern organizations is SaaS sprawl.
 If you don't have control over your SaaS stack, you also lose control over the data residing in those apps.